rahulkj/rahulkj.github.io/_posts/2023-10-20-install-k8s-rpi4.md

 * Repeat this on all the nodes

-## Allow Iptables to see bridged traffic on all Raspberry pi's
+## 🌉 Allow Iptables to See Bridged Traffic on All Raspberry Pi's
 According to the documentation, Kubernetes needs iptables to be configured to see bridged network traffic.

 ```